May 23, 2013

 Nowadays, the noun people means a group of human beings, or a nationality.
 As a group, it takes a plural verb: The people here all speak English.
 Only as a nationality or ethnicity, the noun may take on the plural itself: The peoples of Europe have formed a Union.
 Status does no longer decide on civil rights.

 I think Charles Thomson knew about these aspects of language change.
 Forming the motto, he used the Latin ordo to avoid the unfavorable ancient connotations.
 Ordo had a dignified sense, as we may compare in Cicero.
 Naturally, it did not necessarily denote a linear array.
 The modern word order comes from Latin ordo, an arrangement, group, or class.

 The contemporary word to seclude can give us some light on the seclorum in the Seal.
 Latin secludere meant to separate, become distinctive with a regard.
 Seclorum is a participal form, hence a new people come (a new people to have become).

 I propose voluntary extra practice on comprehension and language in my grammar book, too.

-“Hailing the Nation: the American Great Seal” is another project of mine intended to discard at least some of the bias and prejudice about the Democracy.
+“Hailing the Nation: the American Great Seal” is another project of mine.

 Pär Lagerkvist wrote a few interesting books on the history of human conflict and ancient influences.